zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

   - Column Data Types: Check that freq is integer, confidence is float, etc., as appropriate.
 - ALS Recommender
   - Model Object: Ensure the returned ALS model is not None.
   - Non-Empty DataFrames: Confirm user_recs and item_recs have rows.
   - Expected Columns: For user-based recommendations, check user_session_index and recommendations columns; for item-based, check cosmetic_product_id and recommendations.
+- NCF Recommender
+  - Model Object: Ensure the returned NCF model is not None.
+  - Non-Empty DataFrames: Confirm user_recs and item_recs have rows.
+  - Expected Columns: For user-based recommendations, check user_session_index and recommendations columns; for item-based, check cosmetic_product_id and recommendations.